"The best thing to come out of Barnsley, since the A61 to Sheffield"

 Jason Manford, Comedian

-"A ridiculous family of genius, hilarious, irresistible music makers, currently crowd-surfing to the bar all over the great county of Yorkshire and beyond, into the venues and music festivals of the UK.
-Long may they rock... but gently."
+"A ridiculous family of genius, hilarious, irresistible music makers, currently crowd-surfing to the bar and beyond, into the venues and music festivals of the UK.
+Long may they rock... but gently.
+They're quality."

 Eliza Carthy MBE, Folk Musician